animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Radical idea, but that's the direction.
 Humans need each other.
 Relationships are the most fundamental part of life, more of a basic necessity than food, water, shelter, or drugs.

 Perhaps my alternative would've served better, and given her a spiritual, healthy way to resolve a human struggle that all of us share.

-> [!WARNING]
-> The answer isn't to subjugate patients further.
-Guitar Hero is good; patients braiding each other's hair is good.
-What's not good is that the root problems that people actually need help on, which in many cases have to do with the state of a person's social relationships in the real-world, are ignored in favor of synthetic methods that our enlightened academic authorities haven't figured out tie to actual realities in a person's life.
-However, providing Lily with housing is an extremely good thing that the hospital did.
-And by "extremely," I mean what medical institutions should really be doing to treat physical and psychological health problems.
-Not "extreme" at all.
-Economic and social problems are probably the cause of most disease.
-Discipline isn't enough in the current system.
-The current system is such that if an individual practiced every discipline imaginable and had every ethic, that still wouldn't suffice to guarentee them good health, because economic and social issues would remain unaccounted for, since those are most certainly not resolvable from good discipline and ethic, or even intelligence, alone.
-Medical institutions are responsible for a person's economic and social happiness if their responsibility truly has to do with health and medicine.
-We are currently wasting too much on big pharma and so much else, money and work that could go towards actually addressing what's causing illness.

 #### The artificial and synthetic